Stencyl/stencylpedia/chapter-b/code-mode.md

 ## How to Define Attributes

 In order to expose a class member for a Code Mode Behavior as a configurable attribute, you need to annotate it.
-This is knew like a [Metadata](http://haxe.org/manual/lf-metadata.html) Haxe language feature.
+This is using the [Metadata](http://haxe.org/manual/lf-metadata.html) feature of the Haxe language.
 The easiest way to learn the syntax is by example.

 ```haxe
 //Expose your attributes like this: